codenotary/immudb-log4j-appender/README.md

 - the number of queued messages exceeds the value of the `maxPendingLogs` parameter (`100` by default);
 - the total amount of queued data (in bytes) exceeds the value of the `maxPendingLogsBufferSize` parameter (`1MB` by default);
-- at least `syncTimeoutSeconds` have passed since the last time the last logs were sent to the storage service (`10 seconds` by default).
+- at least `syncTimeoutSeconds` have passed since the last time logs were sent to the storage service (`10 seconds` by default).

 It's important to mention that these conditions are evaluated only when a new log event is intercepted by the appender.
 As a result, the synchronization of queued data may be delayed during periods of inactivity.